nima3333/sram_puf_exp/ReadMe.md

-# SRAM PUF POC for Arduinos
+# SRAM PUF Experiment for Arduinos